mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 #### Root Mean Squared Error

-It’s the square root of the average of squared differences between prediction and actual observation.
+RMSE is a quadratic scoring rule that also measures the average magnitude of the error.
+It’s the square root of the average of squared errors.
+Here the error represents the difference between prediction and actual value.

 RMSE is calculated with the formula below:

 $$